 COVID-19 Financial Hardship Grant

-The Financial Hardship Grant supports eligible UWA students who are suffering significant financial hardship.
+The Financial Hardship Grant provided support for eligible UWA students suffering significant financial hardship.
 The scheme was made possible by generous financial contributions from the University and our UWA community.

-To date, it has provided $1.5 million in financial grants to more than 1,100 students so they could meet essential living costs.
-We are actively pursuing opportunities to expand the scheme to generate additional funding to support you and meet ongoing demand.
-You will be contacted regarding your application in due course.
+Throughout Semester 1, the scheme provided over $1.5 million in financial grants to more than 1,200 students so they could meet essential living costs.
+We are pursuing opportunities to expand the scheme to generate additional funding to support the needs of students into the future.

-We are committed to supporting you and can immediately offer IT hardware and data; food and groceries; assistance with housing; and wellbeing support.
-Get in touch with our Welfare Support Team at email@example.com.
+We are committed to supporting you and can offer tailored support to assist you with housing, wellbeing, IT and other supports.
+Get in touch with our Welfare Support Team at firstname.lastname@example.org.

 StudyPerth has also established the StudyPerth Crisis Relief program to support the international student community in WA.
 Find out more by visiting their website.